trsqxyz/banvox/watchMeDance/Real Deal feat. Mereki.md

 You only want me for I thing
 Keep dreaming on coz I'm more than
 Baby blonde with a cute smile
-Igot th brains to turn you wild
+I got the brains to turn you wild
-x2
+X2

 Verse 2

 You might b cool
 But I'd rather be real
-YOu say the right things
+You say the right things
 To the right crowd
 But when you sit alone
 On Baby be real